 For example, pest control experts may use tracking technology that locates where pests live behind the walls.
 From there, they can identify the following steps to eradicate the rodents.

 Expert pest control technicians will identify all entry points rats may use to access your apartments.
 They will ensure these areas are sealed off, denying access to the tiniest critter.

-Contact Attic Project to answer your questions about our rodent-proofing services and schedule your free inspection!
+If you live in Seattle, Everett, San Diego or Orange County, CA, Contact Attic Project to answer your questions about our rodent-proofing services and schedule your free inspection!